armchairtheorist/simple_pipeline/README.md

 class TimeoutPipe
     include SimplePipeline::Timeout

-    set_timeout 3 # Set the timeout value to be three seconds
+    # Set the timeout value to be 3 seconds
+    set_timeout 3

     def process (payload)
         # Do something